attwad/idiotikon/README.md

 ## Deploy to attwad.github.io/Idiotikon

-Build with `ng build --prod  --deployUrl /idiotikon`, then replace current version with what's in `/dist`.
+Build with `ng build --prod  --deploy-url /idiotikon/`, then replace current version with what's in `/dist`.